For Index of

 Johnston - Brisco |

-presided at the piano, rendering a beautiful wedding march.
-The floral
+piano, rendering a beautiful wedding march.
+The floral decorations were

-decorations were elaborate and beautiful.
-About sixty relatives and intimate
+elaborate and beautiful.
+About sixty relatives and intimate friends were

-friends were present.
-The bride, arrayed in a gown of white organdie over
+present.
+The bride, arrayed in a gown of white organdie over white silk, with

-white silk, with veil and orange blossoms, and carrying a shower bouquet of
+veil and orange blossoms, and carrying a shower bouquet of white roses,

-white roses, looked her fairest, as all brides should upon their wedding
+looked her fairest, as all brides should upon their wedding morn.
+Miss Clara

-morn.
-Miss Clara Johnston, sister of the groom, was bridesmaid, and wore
+Johnston, sister of the groom, was bridesmaid, and wore white organdie over

-white organdie over pale green silk and carried pink carnations.
-Isaac
+pale green silk and carried pink carnations.
+Isaac Brisco,

-Brisco, brother of the bride, was best man.
-The groom’s present to his bride
+brother of the bride, was best man.
+The groom’s present to his bride was a

 June